jfischoff/port-utils/EventHandlerPattern.md

 On the other hand whatever one does in the handlers will be no worse than making the same call inline.

 The primary value for the Event Handler pattern is to provide operational insight without making an arbitrary choice on how to log the events.

-It tends to be that once the `EventHandlers` have been setup one can use the record to faciliate testing.

-## Conclusion

-The `EventHandlers` pattern is simple way to provide client code to gain operational insight into a process without committing to a particular method to ingest the data.